 If you aren’t familiar with this concept, a “Blog-A-Thon” is essentially a collection of bloggers who write about a particular topic at a certain time.
 Think of it as a blogging version of a “pot-luck dinner;” everybody contributes something and in return gets to enjoy and comment on the works of others.
 I’ve become a huge fan of blog-a-thons, and I look forward to being part of as many of them as I can.

-Having said that, here a listed of past and future blog-a-thons in which Dubsism is proud to have been included:
+Having said that, here’s where you can see all past and future blog-a-thons in which Dubsism is proud to have been included:

 Genre Grandeur is another movie event, but unlike a blog-a-thon, the topics are not chosen by the host.
 Instead, MovieRob chooses a film blogger to pick a topic and a movie to write about…who then also picks a movie for the host MovieRob to review.
 At the end of the month, MovieRob posts the reviews of all the participants.